-Zone specific sanctuary regulations prohibit certain activities by sanctuary area (15 CFR section 922.164).
 The prohibitions listed above and at 15 CFR section 922.164 do not apply to existing classes of DoD military activities conducted prior to the effective date of these regulations as identified in the EIS and Management Plan for the sanctuary (15 CFR section 922.163(d)(1)).
 New military activities in the sanctuary are allowed and may be exempted from the prohibitions summarized after consultation between the Office of National Marine Sanctuaries and the Navy pursuant to Section 304(d) of the National Marine Sanctuary Act.
-New activities are allowed and may be exempted from the prohibitions after consultation between the Office of National Marine Sanctuaries and the DoD pursuant to section 304(d) of the National Marine Sanctuaries Act.
-An activity is considered new when it is modified so it is likely to destroy, cause the loss of, or injure a sanctuary resource or quality in a manner significantly greater than was considered in a previous consultation under Section 304(d) of the National Marine

-Sanctuary Act.
-All military activities shall be carried out in a manner that avoids to the maximum extent practical any adverse impacts on Sanctuary resources and qualities.
+An activity is considered new when it is modified so it is likely to destroy, cause the loss of, or injure a sanctuary resource or quality in a manner significantly greater than was considered in a previous consultation under section 304(d) of the National Marine Sanctuary Act.
+All military activities shall be carried out in a manner that avoids to the maximum extent practicable any adverse impacts on Sanctuary resources and qualities.